How to Become an IV Infusion Nurse

 How many years does it take to become an IV infusion nurse?

-It takes about six years to become an IV infusion nurse.
-This includes roughly four years to complete your nursing degree and two years of bedside nursing and IV infusion experience.
+It takes about 4-6 years to become an IV infusion nurse, depending on whether you get an ADN or BSN first.
+This includes 2-4 years to complete your nursing degree and two years of bedside nursing and IV infusion experience.

 What is the quickest way to become an IV infusion nurse?